LevonDem/PAIRADISE-1/README.md

 14. S1: List containing all exon skipping counts for group 1.
 15. I2: List containing all exon inclusion counts for group 2.
 16. S2: List containing all exon skipping counts for group 2.

+### Contacts and bug reports:
+Yi Xing: yxing@ucla.edu

+Levon Demirdjian: levondem@ucla.edu

+If you found a bug or mistake in this project, we would like to know about it.
+Before you send us the bug report though, please check the following:

+1. Are you using the latest version?
+The bug you found may already have been fixed.
+2. Check that your input is in the correct format and you have selected the correct options.
+3. Please reduce your input to the smallest possible size that still produces the bug; we will need your input data to reproduce the problem, and the smaller you can make it, the easier it will be.